AdaCore/training_material/courses/rust_essentials/080_pattern_matching/01_patterns.rst

 What Is a Pattern
 -------------------

-- A core language feature of Rust
+- Core language feature of Rust

 - Describes the **structure** of a value